Simulating Classroom Education with LLM-Empowered Agents

 \subsection{Classroom Demonstration}

-After introducing the necessary component of the \modelnames, we present the demonstration of an entire class process: (1) \textbf{Initialization}.
-At the beginning of the class, the first function will be executed, displaying the initial course script and slides.
-At this point, users can interact with the class, and the manager agent will start controlling the class flow; (2) \textbf{Tutoring and Interaction}: the manager agent will continuously observe and control the class based on the states, and other agents will perform diverse activities by collaboration.
-As the example shown in Figure~\ref{fig:simclass}, when a user asks about the course content, the classroom interaction flow may involve the assistant responding, the teacher providing additional information, and sometimes the classmate agents raising corresponding topics; (3) \textbf{Ending}.
-After all the learning materials are taught and the final discussion ends, the classroom will close and provide survey questions to users.
+After introducing the necessary components of the \modelname, we demonstrate a complete class process: (1) \textbf{Initialization}.
+At the start, the first function executes, displaying the initial script and slides.
+Users can begin interacting, and the manager agent takes control of the class flow; (2) \textbf{Tutoring and Interaction}: the manager agent will continuously observe and control the class based on the states, selecting appropriate functions and speakers, and coordinates agent collaboration.
+As shown in Figure~\ref{fig:simclass}, when a user asks about the content, the classroom interaction flow may involve the assistant responding, the teacher adding details, and sometimes the classmate agents raising relevant topics; (3) \textbf{Ending}.
+After all the learning materials are taught and the final discussion ends, the classroom will close and provide quizzes to users.